GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 @table:ssl:single_source:mic_arrays shows the obtained #acr("SSL") performance with each array.
 The binaural array allows for an accurate localization as long as the pattern is directional.
 Indeed, when using omnidirectional microphones, the performance drops significantly to 46°.
-The asymmetry of the cardioid pattern helps discriminate the direction of arrival.
+The asymmetry of the cardioid pattern helps to discriminate the direction of arrival.
 Sound wavefronts coming from the back of a directional microphone are strongly attenuated.
 This fundamentally injects additional spatial information into the recorded signal.
-Besides the pattern influence, we have noticed that adding microphones was substancially improving performance too.
+Besides the pattern influence, we have noticed that adding microphones substantially improves performance too.
-Interestingly, the difference between an omnidirectional and a directional microphone patterns fades when dealing with three or more microphone arrays.
+Interestingly, the difference between an omnidirectional and a directional microphone pattern diminishes when dealing with three or more microphone arrays.
-Our understanding is that the third microphone provides enough additional information to compensate for each microphone's lack of directionality.
+Our understanding is that the third microphone provides enough extra information to compensate for each microphone's lack of directionality.
-The four-microphones array scores the lowest #acr("MAE").
+The four-microphone array scores the lowest #acr("MAE").

 #include "tables/arrays.typ"